EFdee-BTLA/SEF_BTLA/BTLA-Changelog.md

 Reduced movement speed
 Adjusted some protective equipment values
 New HUD paperdoll (Thanks Cafe for this)

-### SEF v7.1 Update VOL. II ###
-Fixed SEF bug: Game would crash if exposed to CS gas.
-Thanks to beppe for this (Already in BTLA since 1.1 but was accidentally         removed on 1.2)
-Enabled the following npcs so that they can be used in custom missions: Lian Niu, Evil Waiter (shows up as Male, Asian Chef), Allen   Kruse, Simon Gowan, Jewel Thief from the Diamond Robbery        Mission, and the hospital terrorist from the hospital mission.
-Thanks to Warzaid for this.
-Officers don't open a trapped door when ordered to disable it anymore AI issue compliance issue is effective (Thanks BSBola) Drop Lightstick bind now works as a quick throw
-Fixed no DOAs in St. Micheal's on QMM - this was removed due to an issue with Arms Deal FN FAL now has the correct kind of ammo for it.
-Thanks to beppe for this (Already in BTLA since 1.0) Shotguns have a tighter choke, and are a more appealing option because of it.
-(Edit made by EFdee) (Already in BTLA since 1.2)
-Fixed SEF bug: Suspects wouldn't pick up weapons, they would just flee. (thanks to EFdee for this) (Already in BTLA since 1.4)
-Fixed TSS bug: Gamma would be wrong in SwatEd.
-Thanks to Masterscape for this.
-(Already in BTLA since 1.2) END OF SEF v7.1 Update VOL. II

 Slowed down equipping speed for handguns and tactical aids (from 2.0 to 1.2) Improved Singleplayer campaing experience: New unlockable equipment has been added Moved some gear to MP only